fmil95/recvx-decomp/README.md

 git clone --recursive https://github.com/fmil95/recvx-decomp.git
 ```

 If you plan on contributing, your next step should be to perform a disassembly of the ROM using splat in order to obtain the MIPS required for function matching.
 And if you are on Windows, you'll have to either install Linux or use WSL for this step, because otherwise the tool won't work.
-You have to place the SLUS_201.84 file in the config folder, and afterwards install splat with the following bash command:
+You have to place your copy of the SLUS_201.84 file in the config folder, and afterwards install splat with the following bash command:
 ```
 pip install -r config/requirements.txt
 ```